gemrb/gemrb.github.io/Manpage.md

 Empty lines and lines starting with \`\#' (hash sign) are ignored.

-At least the *GameType* and *GamePath* parameters need to be changed.
+At least the *GamePath* parameter needs to be changed.
 That is often enough, so do not fiddle with the other paths too much.

 # General Parameters: